Capital gains and your home sale

 When you sell your primary residence, you can make up to $250,000 in profit if you're a single owner, twice that if you're married, and not owe any capital gains taxes.

-"Most people are not going to have a tax obligation unless their gain is huge," says Bob Trinz, senior tax analyst for the Tax and Accounting business of Thomson Reuters.
+"Most people are not going to have a tax obligation unless their gain is huge," says Bob Trinz, tax consultant at Thomson Reuters.

 But when the Taxpayer Relief Act of 1997 became law, the home-sale tax burden eased for millions of residential taxpayers.
 The rollover or once-in-a-lifetime options were replaced with the current per-sale exclusion amounts.

 "There is some logic to this law change because most people under the prior rules didn't recognize a taxable gain, because they rolled it over into another residence," says Trinz.
 "The change essentially makes it easier to dispose of your residence."